mirage335-colossus/ubiquitous_bash/README.md

 * Hard and soft cpu, memory, swap, I/O, and storage limits on all subprocesses independent of full virtualization.
 * Automatically adjust limits and priorities based on system latency impacts correlated to program operation.

+* Voice commands using Pocket Sphinx and limited vocabulary.
+Specifically NOT a 'digital assistant'.

 # Known Issues

 * Typical TCP/IP and related software cannot be configured for resilience under packet corruption, heavy packet loss, multi-second latency, or address/ap roaming.
 A proxy handling these issues through named pipes and tcpwrappers